emory-qtm/capstone-dekalbda-covidpolicy/README.md

 > pip install numpy pandas

 ## Dataset
-The dataset used in this Capstone project can not be uploaded to public repository and are not allowed to be stored on any personal or public device without the permission from the DeKalb District Attorney Office.
-However, in the readme, the structure of the data and explanation of variables used will be included.
+The ODDA's datasets are confidential, but, the structure of the data and explanation of variables used is included in the README.

 # Code
-In our capstone project, we have one notebook. finalNotebook.ipynb notebook is a integrated notebook used both data cleaning, analysis, and visualization.
+In our capstone project, we have one notebook, finalNotebook.ipynb, which contains data cleaning, analysis, and visualization.
 We extract useful factors and target variables from raw datasets and combine them into cleaned datasets.
-Then we produce visualization to important factors that stakeholders care about, mainly recidivism-related variables.
+Then we produce visualizations of important factors that address the stakeholders' problem statement, mainly recidivism-related variables.

 - Decision Making Method: The decision-making method used in this study will be based on Z-test significance testing, which will help to identify the effect of the policy on recidivism rates and therefore community safety, and a structural break, which identifies points in time during which noticeable changes in case management efficiency occurred.